Race Regulations

 5. Race Headquarter

-*18:00 – 19:00 on (Fri) June 16, 2023
+*16:00 – 16:30 on (Fri) June 13, 2025

 At the Time Trial event, the rider shall assemble to the Starting area 15 minutes before the starting time.

-The starting order and timing of individual time trials shall be determined by the organizer and all riders are to follow the decision.
-The rider shall start his ride under the orders of the timekeeper-commissaire who shall count down to the starting time, following which the timing of the ride shall start.
+The starting order and timing of individual time trial shall be determined by the organizer and all riders are to follow the decision.
+The rider shall start his ride under the orders of the timekeeper-commissaires who shall count down to the starting time, following which the timing of the ride shall start.
 The time of any rider who reports late to the start shall be calculated from that rider's scheduled starting time.

 9. Neutral Support (TBC)

-10. Feed Zone, Green Zone (Waste zone)
+10. Feed Zone, Litter Zone (TBC)

 *Distance form finish line